ahresearch/PX4-Autopilot/run/README.md

 From the that folder type:
 ```
 <em>code  .</em>

 ```
 One should be able to browse through the code and jump to defintions, etc.

 ```

-## Setting up to develop with Eclipse
+## Setting up development with Eclipse

 ```
 Select the following from the menus: